With You (Tony Terry song)

 "With You" is a song performed by American contemporary R&B singer Tony Terry; issued as the second single from his eponymous second studio album.
 The song is his only hit to date on the Billboard Hot 100, peaking at #14 on the chart in 1991.

 Music video

-The official music video for "With You" was directed by Blair Underwood.
+The official music video for "With You" was produced by Anita Baker and directed by Blair Underwood.